asciamanna/asciamanna.github.io/_drafts/the-code-smell-scavenger-hunt-kata.md

 tags: ['code kata', 'refactoring']
 ---

-One of my favorite katas to work on with teams who are new to refactoring is what I call the _The Code Smell Scavenger Hunt Kata_.
+When working with teams who are new to refactoring I like to help them practice techniques with code katas.
+A favorite of mine is one that I call _The Code Smell Scavenger Hunt Kata_.
 It gives development teams the opportunity to practice identifying and refactoring code smells in their own codebase.

 It's worthwhile to work this kata into the team's practices if:
 * The team needs practice identifying code smells